Alex-Laney/JuniorDesign2329/README.md

  - Added a universal color palette
  - Added individual pages for compositions
  - Added individual pages for composers
+ - Added ability to transition from listen module to the song composer's information page
  - An initial mockup of an App Store page has been created
  - Information related to the composers has been collected and added to their pages
  - Information related to the compositions has been collected and added to their pages